ringcentral/integration-blog/_posts/2019-04-09-spring-security-in-action.md

 > ![spring-security-scope.jpg](integration-blog/assets/2019-04-09-spring-security-in-action/spring-security-scope.jpg)

-Within the process of realization, we may cover some fundamental principle of Spring-Security.
+Through the process of implementation, we will cover some fundamental principles of Spring-Security.

-### I. Include Spring-Security dependencies
+### I. Include Spring-Security Dependencies
 ```s
 compile "org.springframework.boot:spring-boot-starter-security"
 ```

 ### II.
-Token distrubtion
+Token Distrubtion
-In the first place we need to define a way to grant tokens.
-There are servel ways including "password", "authorization_code", "implicit", "client_credentials".
-In our example we are using "password" as the grant_type.
+The first thing to do is to define a way to grant tokens.
+There are several grant types to accomplish this, including "password", "authorization_code", "implicit", and "client_credentials".
+In our example, we used "password" as the grant type.

 ```java
 @Override